Suggestion: Watch the 5 minutes video tutorial before reading this article

-With a bit more than 900,000 people, Da Nang is the fifth-largest city in terms of population and one of the most developed cities in Vietnam.
+With a bit more than 1.2 million people, Da Nang is the fifth-largest city in Vietnam and one of the most developed cities in Vietnam.
 Serving as a demilitarized zone just a few decades back, you can now get access to public WiFi all over the city center.

 Da Nang is most famous for its hills, mountains, and proximity to the ocean.
 It faces the beautiful South China Sea and is located right in between the capital, Hanoi, and the southern metropolis, Ho Chi Minh.
-Here, you’ll be able to enjoy comfortable weather all year round with more vegetation and outdoor activities compared to the bigger cities.

-Still, property prices and general living costs are below those in Ho Chi Minh, making Da Nang a preferred choice among retirees and entrepreneurs who want to buy cheaper condo units or set up a local office.
+Despite this transformation, property prices and living costs are below those in Ho Chi Minh, making Da Nang a preferred choice among retirees and entrepreneurs who want to invest in condo units or set up local offices.

-If you ever visit Vietnam, you’ll come across people who recommend you to visit Hoi An, one of Vietnam’s oldest cities.
+If you ever visit Vietnam, you’ll come across people who recommend visiting Hoi An, one of Vietnam’s oldest cities.
 It’s the home of French colonial buildings, Chinese shophouses, and a center for spice trade.

 If you want to visit Hoi An, you have to land in Da Nang and most people usually spend some nights here before continuing to Hoi An.
 We also see increased connectivity between the cities as developers build resorts in between the cities.